eremit4/eremit4-blog/content/posts/adversary-tracking/hispanic-toad/index.md

 ## Tracking the Toad

-The answer the first question, we must use some signals to track the toads in the wild.
-So I created a Saved Search in URLScan to monitor the submission of URLs with the string "🍄🍄0UTL🍄🍄" being part of the their content, and the result was very interesting.
+To answer the first question, I needed reliable signals to track the toads in the wild.
+I began by creating a saved search in URLScan to monitor submissions where the string “🍄🍄0UTL🍄🍄” appeared within page content.
+The results were immediately revealing.

 {{< figure
     src="img/hispanic-toad-2.webp"